- 1 Edible properties of raspberries

 Raspberry leaf tea helps to relax the uterus and prevent nausea during pregnancy, although high or continuous doses of this preparation may be counterproductive.
-(More information on the Medicinal properties of raspberry in the listing above)
+(More information on the Medicinal properties of raspberry in the listing below)

 Raspberries, an ideal food for the eyes and to prevent new infections